kevinfrei/Arduino2Make/README.md

 - Clean up the input variable names.
 They're highly inconsistent.
 - Get it working on Teensy & the AdaFruit AVR stuff
   - I've never actually used Arduino hardware :D
+- Make the thing also spit out VSCode settings!
+This would be awesome (and not too difficult, either)
 - And, finally, eventually, make some tests, probably.
 Jest seems reasonable.
   Seriously, I've found it pretty darned useful in a few other projects...